alabsi91/reanimated-color-picker/readme.md

 - `type: string`
 - `default: '#418181'`

-### :small_orange_diamond:tracksHeight
+### :small_orange_diamond:slidersThickness

-- Change all slider's track height.
+- A global style to change the thickness of all the sliders.
+- The thickness is the slider's width in `vertical` orientation and height in `horizontal` orientation.
 - `type: number`
 - `default: 25`

 ### :small_orange_diamond:thumbsSize

-- Change all slider's thumb size.
+- A global style to change the size of all the sliders' thumbs.
 - `type: number`
 - `default: 35`

-### :small_orange_diamond:width

-- The width of the color picker's wrapper.
-- All built-in components will inherit this width.
-- `type: number`
-- `default: 300`

 ### :small_orange_diamond:style